 Freedom from Taxes Through 2023 and Capital Expenditures Until 2030

-The company’s past financial losses also are expected to give it a break from paying any taxes through 2023, Desch told me.
+McLean, Virginia-based Iridium’s past financial losses are expected to give it a break from paying any taxes through 2023, Desch told me.
+The company’s projected surge in cash flow may be substantial enough to support the future payment of dividends, the repurchase of shares or even a strategic acquisition, Desch added.

-Completion of the launch of $3 billion Iridium NEXT satellites on February 2, 2019, via Elon Musk-led SpaceX, should allow the satellite operator to enjoy freedom from capital expenditures for about the next 10 years, Desch said.
-Additional revenue streams with the new generation of satellites will include $1 billion from hosting the payloads of others on its newly deployed satellites and the introduction of Iridium Certus to pursue a $700 million broadband market opportunity and a narrowband business for telephony and IOT, he added.
+SpaceX’s latest launch on Feb.
+2 to fully deploy the $3 billion Iridium NEXT satellites should allow the space-based communications services operator to enjoy freedom from capital outlays for about the next 10 years through 2030, Desch said.
+Additional revenue streams of the new-generation satellites will include $1 billion from hosting the payloads of others on its spacecraft, along with the introduction of its Iridium Certus L-Band service to pursue a $700 million broadband market opportunity and to offer a midband service for telephony and IoT, he added.

-Iridium’s business fundamentals include its global coverage, one-of-a-kind network architecture, 1.1 million users and a 9 percent operational earnings before interest, taxes, depreciation and amortization (OEBITDA) compound annual growth rate between 2009 and 2018, Desch said.
+Iridium’s business fundamentals include its global coverage, one-of-a-kind network architecture, 1.1 million users and a 9 percent compound annual growth rate between 2009 and 2018 for operational earnings before interest, taxes, depreciation and amortization (OEBITDA), Desch said.

-Iridium’s Stock Price Offers Further Growth Prospects with DoD Services
+Iridium’s Stock Price Offers Further Growth Prospects Through DoD

-Iridium also has served the DoD for more than the past 15 years by providing critical, encrypted communications and its recently expired five-year contract will result in increased revenues when the next five-year pact is finalized.
+Iridium has served the DoD for the past 20 years since 1990 by providing critical communications.
+A recently expired five-year DoD contract will give Iridium increased revenues when the next multi-year pact is finalized soon.

-The gateway provides satellite uplink and downlink communications capabilities for the DoD through the Iridium network.
-The number of subscribers operating under DISA’s Iridium EMSS program have more than doubled during the five-year period between 2013 and 2018 to 113,000 for a 17.25% compounded annual growth rate.
+The gateway, operated by the DoD, provides satellite uplink and downlink communications capabilities for the U.S. military through the Iridium network.
+The number of subscribers operating under DISA’s Iridium EMSS program have more than doubled during the five-year period between 2013 and 2018 to 113,000 for a 17.25 percent compounded annual growth rate.

-The surge in growth has occurred under the current flat-rate contract program that provides unlimited voice and data services to U.S. warfighters and other government users, Iridium officials said.
-One of the services provided by Iridium is the Distributed Tactical Communications System (DTCS), a push-to-talk voice and data service that can be used beyond the line of sight, rather than within the direct line of sight of an in-orbit satellite and a handheld device, for U.S. troops when they are on the move.
+The surge in growth has occurred under a current flat-rate contract that provides unlimited secured and unsecured voice, broadcast and data services to U.S. warfighters and other government users, Iridium officials said.
+One of the services offered by Iridium is the Distributed Tactical Communications System (DTCS), a push-to-talk voice and data service that is used by U.S. troops on the move when they are not within the direct line of sight of an in-orbit satellite.

 Iridium NEXT features a next-generation, 66-satellite constellation.